isomerpages/moe-lakesidepri/index.md

       title: Announcements and Latest Happenings
       id: announcements
       announcement_items:
+        - title: Primary 1 Curriculum Briefing Videos
+          date: 02 December 2025
+          announcement: The videos can be found under Primary 1  Information for Parents and Students.
+          link_text: Click here to open the page
+          link_url: /for-parents/forms-links/
         - title: Event Highlights of 2025
           date: 20 November 2025
           announcement: Thank you for your partnership with the school in your child’s